ShifaZahra123/ShifaZahra123/README.md

 - 🔭 I’m currently working on **Chatbots , AI & ML projects**
 - 🔭 I’m currently learning **Artificial Intelligence , Machine Learning , Deep Learning & Data Science**

 - 💬 **Ask me about** Passionate about Exploring AI , Machine Learning, Deep Learning, Data Science.
 Previously Interned at Vision Telecom (Pvt.)
-Ltd. Currently pursuing a degree in Computer Science at LCWU, I am deeply interested in AI, ML , Data Science & DL.
-I recently developed a Streamlit app for sentiment analysis in Python, integrating API keys for ChatGPT projects.
-Proficient in web development technologies including HTML, CSS, JS, PHP, and MySQL, I have created a variety of projects spanning from full-fledged e-commerce websites to dynamic CRUD applications.
+Ltd. Currently pursuing a degree in Computer Science at LCWU.
+Proficient in web development technologies including HTML, CSS, JS, PHP, and MySQLi.
+I have created a variety of projects spanning from full-fledged e-commerce websites to dynamic CRUD applications.
 Continuously seeking to expand my knowledge and expertise in the realm of technology and AI.

 - 📄 **Know about my experiences** <a href="Resume/Shifa Zahra Resume.pdf"> My Resume
 - 🔭 **My Portfolio Website** <a href="https://shifaportfolio.netlify.app/">  Portfolio